-- There were only 3 rental properties advertised that were affordable for a young person aged over 18 who depends on Youth Allowance.
-All were rooms in share houses. - Less than 1% of the rental properties in the state were affordable for a single person who depends on New Start Allowance (8 properties, of which 5 were rooms in share houses). - Only 8% of the properties were affordable for a couple with two young children who are living on New Start Allowance (160 properties).
+- There were no properties at all available anywhere in the NW region that were affordable for a young person aged over 18 who depends on Youth Allowance. - Only 2 properties were affordable for a single person who depends on New Start Allowance, both were in a small community with limited employment opportunities. - While 22% of the properties (91) were affordable for a couple with two young children who are living on New Start Allowance, virtually all were in smaller and more isolated communities where access to employment and services is likely to be difficult.